Succession planning: preparing for future success

 • What talent is needed to get there?

-• What new capabilities or new roles may be needed at senior level?
+• What new capabilities or new roles may be required at the senior level?

 These insights not only offer benefits for succession planning but also identify learning opportunities within existing boards.